-Ted is a company that has branched out into podcasts despite having visual content marketing.
-They have TedTalks daily to capture a different subset of the audience who might enjoy stories about any subject, including personal finance, homesteading, or codding.
-This will help keep their audience entertained and educated.
+Ted is a company that has branched out into podcasts despite investing heavily into videos.
+They have TedTalks daily to capture a different subset of the audience who might enjoy stories about any subject, including personal finance, home improvement, or coding.
+This keeps their audience entertained and educated.

 Socialpros Podcasts is another great example of podcast content marketing hosted by Jay Baer and Adam Brown.
 This is the best podcast to turn on if you want to improve your content marketing performance via social media strategies.

 The podcast features interviews with experienced social media strategists who share strategies on how their businesses use social media to engage their audience.

 They direct their listeners to various social media marketing affiliate programs like the Sprout Social affiliate program – where their listeners can purchase a plan on Sprout Social and the podcast earns a commission.

 Digital products like eBooks are a great way to raise brand awareness.
 You can leave links to relevant affiliate products in the eBooks and earn from any purchases your readers make.

 Here are a couple of examples of eBook content marketing.